 Loose, breathable clothing that has moisture-wicking capability is best for summer.
 Avoid tight-fitting cotton and anything that’s long-sleeved or dark-colored.
 Reach for clothing that has mesh or ventilation holes.
 Some running apparel even comes built in with SPF and cooling technology, like the merch in our Vital Proteins shop.

-You don’t need to be the superhero on every run.
-On overly hot days, choose a route that’s close to home or transportation.
-If you start to feel any symptoms of overheating or heat-related illness, consult with a medical professional.
+You don't need to be the superhero on every run.
+On overly hot days, choose a route that's close to home or transportation, and always avoid running during the hottest part of the day.
+If you start to feel any symptoms of overheating or heat-related illness, consult a medical professional.

 In the summer months, everyone is yearning to run outside before cooler temps take training indoors.
 But when summer heat is at its peak, the smartest thing you can do is to go through this safety checklist and listen to your body's needs.